From the moment you arrive on campus at the University of Chicago, you're plugged into a network of support.

 First-year students live in House communities with a built-in ecosystem of support.
 Second-, third-, and fourth-years living in the House give advice on everything from which classes to take, to how to tackle a tricky math problem set, to the best place to get sushi in Hyde Park.
 Student Resident Assistants serve as peer mentors in each House, while staff or graduate student Resident Heads provide guidance and encouragement.
 Resident Deans, professors who live in each residence hall, forge ties between students and faculty.

 Faculty, alumni, students, and staff serve as mentors to students in the College, through both formal mentor-mentee matching programs and informal relationships.
-Designated mentoring programs include the LGBTQ Mentoring Program, the Collegiate Mentoring Program, and Chicago Multicultural Connection.
-Students can also build relationships with alumni through the Office of Career Advancement, the Alumni Career Network (ACN), and networking events throughout the year.
+Designated mentoring programs include the LGBTQ Mentoring Program, the First-Generation Alumni Mentoring Program, and impact from the Office of International Affairs.
+Students can also build relationships with alumni through the Office of Career Advancement, the Alumni Career Network, and networking events throughout the year.

 Academic support for students is available through the free Core Tutoring Program, the Student Health and Counseling Services, and the student’s adviser and housing staff.
 The Academic Skills Assessment Program helps students address concerns that can interfere with effective learning.
 Student Disability Services works to provide resources and accommodations that allow every student to participate fully in the life of the University.